rchampieux/diy-documentation/docs/lesson1.md

 1. You want people to help out
 1. You want your (project) to be better

+We will be using the readthedocs.org platform as a way to easily publish a documentation website.
+They focus pretty heavily on programming and code documentation, but their service can be used for hosting any non-commercial documentation you like for free.

 ## Hands-on: Workshop software setup

 1. Download & Install [Visual Studio Code](https://code.visualstudio.com/download)